-It’s always been curious to me that people think that children with serious social learning challenges will improve their social skills if they are provided with plenty of opportunities to watch typically developing kids use appropriate social skills across the day.
-With just a little study of normal development, one finds that children with typically developing social minds spend a lot of time observing their peers before they even begin to attempt to interact with them in their late toddler/early-preschool years.
+It’s always been curious to me that people think children with serious social learning challenges will improve their social skills if they are provided with plenty of opportunities to watch typically developing kids use appropriate social skills.
+With just a little study of normal development, one finds that children with typically developing social minds spend a lot of time observing their peers before they even begin to attempt to interact with them in their late toddler/early preschool years.
 Students with social learning challenges are born with weak social observational skills to begin with.
 Thinking they will observe their mainstream peers to learn social behavior is too much of a leap.

-Over the years as our thinking about how to teach Social Thinking® and related social skills has evolved, our focus has shifted to where it is today: teaching our students to be better social observers to help them become better social participants in activities and in their own relationship development.
+Over the years as our thinking about how to teach social competencies has evolved, our focus has shifted to where it is today: teaching our students to be better social observers to help them become better social participants in activities and in their own relationship development.
 It has not been our experience that by instructing students to simply watch their peers more closely they will actively figure out how to socialize effectively.
 Social learning for those with social learning challenges is a bit more complicated than that!
-It requires a larger toolbox of detective skills than just learning to “watch.”
+It requires a larger toolbox of detective skills than just to “watch.”

-This is one of the many reasons we developed our Social Thinking Vocabulary© and social concepts such as “think with your eyes”, “body in the group/out of the group”, “being a Just Me or a Thinking About You person” and others (Think Social!
-A Social Thinking Curriculum.)
-By using specific language-based concepts we can help our students learn to be better observers of the more subtle physical, language- and thought-based behaviors that we consider simultaneously to produce what are considered “good social skills.”
+This is one of the many reasons we developed Social Thinking Vocabulary and social concepts such as think with your eyes, body in the group/out of the group, being a Just Me or a Thinking About You person, and others (see Think Social!
+A Social Thinking Curriculum for School-Age Students.)
+By using specific language-based concepts we can help our students learn to be better observers of the subtle physical, language, and thought-based behaviors that we consider simultaneously to produce what are considered “good social skills.”

-When encouraging peers to be mentors we not only give them a constructive role in helping their peers with social learning challenges but we also help to build empathy and support as a culture within a classroom and on the campus.
-By teaching peers the Social Thinking Vocabulary concepts our students can also receive help as all students traverse from situation to situation across a school day.
-As Ruby Hsu describes when she presents at our Social Thinking Providers Conferences, she taught these concepts to all students in her 4th and 5th grade class and the entire class benefitted.
+When encouraging peers to be mentors we not only give them a constructive role in helping their peers with social learning challenges, but we also help build empathy and support as a culture within the classroom and on campus.
+By teaching peers the Social Thinking Vocabulary concepts, students can also help themselves as all students traverse from situation to situation across a school day.
+Ruby Hsu, who presents at our Social Thinking Providers Conferences, reports she taught these concepts to all students in her fourth- and fifth-grade class and the entire class benefitted.
 They became better at conflict resolution with typically developing peers, and were able to provide more explicit instruction to their peer with social challenges.

 This win-win use of Social Thinking lessons, where students become natural social mentors to their peers, needs to be further explored and researched.
 As with many things related to the teaching of Social Thinking, it is also common sense.
 The next step will be to encourage peer mentors to become “upstanders” and take a united stand against students they observe attempting to bully one of their peers.
-Dr. Frank Sacco talks about the bully-victim-bystander power dynamics in his book, Why School Anti-Bullying Programs Don't Work and website: www.intaaps.org.
+Dr. Frank Sacco talks about the bully-victim-bystander power dynamics in his book Why School Anti-Bullying Programs Don't Work.
 Dr. Sacco's work makes us think about the many ways we can help peers take a more proactive role to build a positive culture and community for all our students.